 Condition Monitoring Expert Tip #6 by Mobius Institute

-The vibration spectrum can provide clear indication of certain fault conditions, but when you see a large peak at the running speed (1X) what will your diagnosis be?
+The vibration spectrum can provide a clear indication of certain fault conditions, but when you see a large peak at the running speed (1X) what will your diagnosis be?
 What if you also see peaks at 2X and 3X?
-Now, if you are monitoring a large fan with a history of the building up on the fan blades, then you may reasonably conclude that the high 1X peak indicates unbalance.
+Now, if you are monitoring a large fan with a history of building up on the fan blades, then you may reasonably conclude that the high 1X peak indicates unbalance.
 But in the more general case, how do you distinguish between unbalance, bent shaft, looseness, resonance, eccentricity, misalignment, cocked bearing, and other fault conditions?
 This is where phase analysis is your friend.

-We could go on and on, but phase analysis the best tool for distinguishing between all of the listed fault conditions and more.
+We could go on and on, but phase analysis is the best tool for distinguishing between all of the listed fault conditions and more.